priyanshknigam/cpp-snake-game/README.md

-The repository consists of a .cpp file having code for a Snake Game.
+The repository consists of a .cpp file having the code for a Snake Game.

 The code uses windows.h sleep function to control the speed of snake movement, The code also uses conio.h to handle the input/output for snakes movement using W, A, S, D keys.